Part of a fact sheet series related to Key changes under the new Commission Act and Rules

 There is no requirement regarding the notice period that the Commission must give the provider of an upcoming assessment contact.
-The Commission can undertake an assessment at any time, with or without notice, of both home and residential services.
+The Commission can undertake an assessment at any time, with or without notice, of both residential and home services.

-If the assessment contact involves a visit to the premises of a service, and is being made with notice, the Commissioner will give the provider:
+If the assessment contact involves a visit to the premises of a service, and is being made with notice, the Aged Care Quality and Safety Commissioner (Commissioner) will give the provider:

-- of a residential service, a poster that must be displayed in one or more prominent locations in the premises to inform care recipients and their nominated representatives of the assessment contact
+- of a residential service, a poster that must be displayed in one or more prominent locations in the premises to inform consumers and their nominated representatives of the assessment contact

-- of a home service, the form of words to be used to tell aged care consumers and their nominated representatives about the assessment contact.
+- of a home service, the form of words to be used to tell consumers and their nominated representatives about the assessment contact.
 The provider must take reasonable steps to inform consumers/representatives.

 Where the visit to premises of a residential service does not involve prior notice, the person in charge will be given a poster to display when the assessment team enters the premises.
 Further guidance on processes for visits to home services without notice will be developed for quality assessors and providers.